Ngizim people: Early Kanem-Bornu history

 There are various references to Ngizim people in Kanem-Bornu history as early as the days of the Kanem civil wars in 1396.
 It can be said that the Ngizim people have played a considerable role in moving the capital of the empire from Njimi to N'gazargamu.
 Quoting H. R. Palmer:

 From another source, we find a reference to the Ngizim being one of the earliest groups to migrate from Kanem:

-Karai-Karai

 Language

 Ngizim is one of five Chadic languages indigenous to Yobe State, the others being Bade, Bole, Karekare, and Ngamo.
 Ngizim is a member of the West Branch of Chadic and is hence related to Hausa, the dominant language throughout northern Nigeria.
 Ngizim's closest linguistic relatives are Bade, spoken north of Potiskum in Bade (Bedde) Emirate, and Duwai, spoken east of Gashua.
 Unlike some of the other languages in Yobe State, Ngizim has very little dialect variation.